youngbryanyu/simple-app-config/README.md

 ### ---config-dir
 The `--config-dir` command line argument can be set to specify a custom path to the `/config` directory.
 This will override any custom path set by the `CONFIG_DIR` environment variable.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.

-If the path specified by `--config-dir` doesn't exist, the module will try to load any path set by `CONFIG_DIR`.
+If the path specified by `--config-dir` is invalid, the module will try to load any path set by `CONFIG_DIR`.
 If the path specified by `CONFIG_DIR` doesn't or isn't set then the default path to the directory containing the `/config` directory will remain the current working directory.

 ```bash
 node dist/index.js --config-dir=test/configFiles